-Estate tax is only due if an estate’s value exceeds the estate tax exemption amount, which is $11.4 million for deaths in 2019.
-That high threshold means very few estates actually have to pay estate tax each year.
+Federal estate tax is due if an estate’s value exceeds the estate tax exemption amount, which is $11.7 million for deaths in 2021 (up from $11.58 million for 2020 deaths).
+The estate tax exemption is also called the estate tax exclusion.

 |Tax year||Exemption amount|

-The exemption for an individual estate may have a lower exemption than the federal amount, though, because an estate’s actual exemption is calculated as the federal exemption minus any money and assets the owner gifted to others during their life.
-So if you gift $400,000 to your children during your life (and report it on your taxes) then the IRS will calculate your estate’s exemption as only $11 million when you pass away, if you pass away in 2019.
+An individual estate may have a lower exemption than the federal amount, though, because an estate’s actual exemption is calculated as the federal exemption minus any money and assets the owner gifted to others during their life.
+If you gift $700,000 to your children during your life (and report it on your taxes) then the IRS will calculate your estate’s exemption as only $11 million when you pass away, if you pass away in 2021.